mattumotu/PhillipsBrothers/data/Branding.md

 ## Chobham Line
 ![Chobham Line Logo](Img/Logo-ChobhamLine.png)

+> The Chobham Line is a rugged, utility-focused range from Phillips Brothers, finished in military-inspired olive and graphite.
+Built for strength and reliability, it’s designed to handle tough farm work with no-nonsense engineering.
+Tough engineering like ploughs and trailers.

 | Identifier | Colour Name         | Hex     | RGB            | Use                         |
 |------------|---------------------|---------|----------------|-----------------------------|
 | Primary    | Chobham Olive Green | #4B5B3F | (75, 91, 63)   | Primary machine colour      |